 Watch the big-wave surfing at Jaws (winter only)

-Wanna go surfing yourself?
 See our introduction to surfing on Maui that includes pointers on local surf classes and surf spots in our overview of water activities on Maui.

-Pay hommage at Charles Lindberg’s grave
+Pay homage at Charles Lindbergh’s grave

 Watch the sunset from Haleakalā’s summit

 In recent years, catching the sunrise from the summit of Haleakalā has turned into an extremely popular activity, so much so that you now need a reservation and permit to enter the park for the sunrise.
-It’s certainly worth it, so by all means, catch the sunrise if you dare (you will need to leave your hotel by 3 a.m. or so to make it in time, see also our guide for seeing the sunrise and sunset from the Haleakala summit).
+Plan to leave your hotel by 3 a.m. or so to make it in time (see also our guide for seeing the sunrise and sunset from the Haleakalā summit).

 Bike down Haleakalā